==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

-The prior chapter perfectly leads over to the topic of dog body systems, because it is the very lack of differentiation between the terms defined above why conventional western veterinarians (and people doctors alike) don't see the interdependencies between the various body systems as clearly as you hopefully will by the end of this Periodical.
+The prior chapter perfectly leads over to the topic of dog body systems, because it is the very lack of differentiation between the terms defined above why conventional western veterinarians (and people doctors alike) don't see the interactions and interdependencies between the various body systems as clearly as you hopefully will by the end of this Periodical.

 Be aware that (as always) some people classify the body systems slightly different, both in terms of the total number as well as in terms of what each of them comprises.
 In particular: